Designing a search experience teams could trust

 TAKEAWAYS

-This project reinforced a simple truth: great workflows emerge from respecting how people think, not from taking requests at face value or forcing behavior into rigid structures.
+Great workflows emerge from respecting how people think, not from taking requests at face value. 🧠